Plan your visit to Bala, Ontario for great year round Muskoka experiences and lots of dining and shopping choices.

 Food and Dining

 Johnston’s Cranberry Marsh and Muskoka Lakes Winery, just outside of town, is open year round and together with the award-winning Bala Cranberry Festival, the marsh has put Bala on the map as the Cranberry Capital of Ontario.
 Bala is also famous for The Kee to Bala – a music must visit hot spot for over 75 years.
 For the sporting enthusiast, Bush’s Watersports Park serves up Muskoka’s only cable wakeboard park, the “What Wake Park”.
 Bala’s Museum, also known as the Anne of Green Gables Museum, offers up the history of Bala and memories of Green Gable’s author Lucy Maud Montgomery’s stay that helped inspire her novel, The Blue Castle.
 You can pick up Heritage Walk maps from the Chamber and learn more about Bala through a series of historic plaques.
-A picnic in Margaret Burgess Park gives you a view of the Bala Falls as they tumble into the majestic Moon River.
+A picnic in Margaret Burgess Park gives you a view of the north Bala Falls as they tumble into the majestic Moon River.
+You can see the south Bala Falls from the Bala Stone Church or Shield parking lot.
 And if you want to gear up for fishing, drop in to Purk’s Place in the centre of Bala or Bait, Tackle and More in nearby Glen Orchard.

 Help us celebrate Bala’s 150th Birthday